- Assessments that identify the site’s critical missions and critical functions

-Critical functions should be mapped to the facilities that house those functions and documented in the Site-Level Planning Action 4 Worksheet: ID and Weighting of Critical Functions.
+Critical functions should be mapped to the facilities that house those functions and documented in the Site-Level Planning Action 4 worksheet.
 This mapping involves looking systematically at each critical function and, referencing real property lists, identifying buildings or pieces of infrastructure that support those functions as illustrated in the figure.
 Any onsite energy and water supply infrastructure should also be included on this worksheet; if the infrastructure is later determined in the Baseline Development module to not support a critical function, it can be removed.
 The full list of facilities supporting critical functions will be used in the Baseline Development module to establish critical energy or water loads that, ultimately, the site will want to sustain.
 At this point, however, only the facilities must be identified.
 The facilities list is used to identify associated mission owners and operators who are familiar with the activities carried out in those buildings and their operations.

 The types of facilities that enable critical functions are organization- and site-specific; however, some common examples of facilities that carry out critical functions include: